senthalan2/rn-initapp-javascript-template/README.md

   4. Drag your image into the center of the screen until you see both a horizontal and vertical blue line.

-  5. under Autoresizing change the window with the arrows, make sure, it looks like in the below Image.
+  5. After that, under Autoresizing change the window with the arrows, make sure, it looks like in the below Image.
 All outer arrows should be deselected   and all inner arrows selected. ( Refer Below Image for Step 3, Step 4 and Step 5 ).

   ![Screenshot 2.1](https://user-images.githubusercontent.com/43330632/160342037-b1dba55f-3064-4e72-8427-6511f46b165b.png)